lino-framework/book/docs/specs/contacts.rst

 .. image:: contacts.png

 - The main models are :class:`Person` and :class:`Company` and their common base :class:`Partner`.
-The :class:`Partner` model is *not abstract*, i.e. you can see a table where persons organizations are together.

-- A :class:`Role` is when a given person has a given function in a given company.

 - A :class:`RoleType` ("Function") where you can configure the available functions.

-- A :class:`CompanyType` model can be used to classify companies.
+- A :class:`CompanyType` model can be used to classify :term:`organizations <organization>`.

+TODO: rename "RoleType" to "Function" or "ContactType"?

 Menu entries
 ============